 Then I got hired at a local gym and started lifting alone; I got weaker, much weaker – and it was the best thing that could have happened to me.

-I can only speak from my experience, but I feel that this will resonate with a lot of people: the goals that I was working towards weren’t my own, and I wasn’t having any fun pursuing them.
+I can only speak from my experience, but I feel that this may resonate with a lot of you: the goals that I was working towards weren’t my own, and I wasn’t having any fun pursuing them.

 His answer?
 Nope.
 Too painful.